 Maybe.
 Or maybe not.
 Although education and intelligence certainly have many benefits, they also increase your ability to defend your beliefs.
 In other words, smarter, better-educated people can in fact be more skilled at fooling themselves.

 If you really don't want to fool yourself, attitude matters as much as intelligence.
 A good scientist doesn't ask "how can can I prove I'm right."
 Rather, they ask "how might I be wrong."
 I'll give an example to show why.
 Suppose at breakfast I want to have a bowl of cereal with milk.
 I believe I still have milk in the fridge.
 But, being cautious, I open the fridge to check.
 If I find milk in the fridge, my belief doesn't change.
 But if there's no milk in the fridge, it will.
 To put it a little differently, the times you are wrong are exactly the times when you learn something new.
-Unfortunately, all too often business leaders view data as a way to back up the decision they've already made, rather than as a tool for making better decisions in the first place.
+Unfortunately, all too often business leaders view data as a way to back up the decision they have already made, rather than as a tool for making better decisions in the first place.

 Another one of my favorite sayings, this time from the field of design, is "fail early and often."
 This idea has almost gotten to the point of being a fad in the business world, and I certainly don't want to argue that failure should be a goal in itself.
 Rather, I want to argue that it's an argument for why you should be doing research, and why that research should come as early in the process of developing a product or service as possible.